agiordan101/codingame_chess/README.md

 - Next steps :

+    * Why all promotinos are knight ???

     * MCTS algorithms :
-        * Black is always losing !
-        * At first, find which is the best between :
+        * Find which is the best between :
             * BbMctsRo-3.1.1
             * BbMctsPv-3.1.6